Neha41093/hid224/notebook.md

 * 08/25/17 - 09/29/17 Attended class meetings for residential students
 * 10/13/17 - 10/20/17 Attended class meetings for residential students
+* 10/27/17 Attended class meeting for residential students

 # Theory

 * 09/11/17 - 09/21/17 Read and watched all videos in the Theory Introduction (3.1 and 3.2) section
+* 11/01/17 - 11/03/17 Read and watched videos for section 3.3 (Big Data Use Cases Survey)

 # Practice

 * 09/11/17 Enabled Python 2 and 3 via pyenv on VirtualBox on Windows
 * 09/29/17 - 10/05/17 Researched, implemented and completed documentation of MQTT on Ubuntu, Windows, MAC OSX and Raspberry Pi(no implementation)
+* 11/01/17 Completed YAML Quiz on Piazza

 # Writing